pyeve/eve/docs/features.rst

     - ``MultiPolygon``
     - ``GeometryCollection``

-Eve supports also GeoJSON object Feature and FeatureCollection that are not explicitely mentioned in MongoDB_ documentation.
 All these objects are implemented as native Eve data types (see :ref:`schema`) so they are are subject to the proper validation.

-GeoJSON specification allows object to contain any number of members (name/value pairs).
-Eve validation was implemented to be more strict, allowing only two members.
-This restriction can be disabled by setting config variable ALLOW_CUSTOM_FIELDS_IN_GEOJSON to True.

 In the example below we are extending the `people` endpoint by adding a ``location`` field is of type Point_.